KSTuominen/LAMRSAControl/README.md

 ## LAMRSAControl - Package for modelling the spread and control measures against LA-MRSA in a pig herd

-This repository contains the code for a stochastic compartment model of a farrow-to-finish pig herd and examples of using the model to simulate the spread of livestock-associated methicillin-resistant *Staphylococcus aureus* (LA-MRSA) in the herd.
+This repository contains the code used in the manuscript "Assessment of control measures against livestock-associated methicillin-resistant _Staphylococcus aureus_ in a farrow-to-finish pig herd using infectious disease modelling" by Tuominen et al. (2023; https://doi.org/10.1016/j.animal.2023.100840).
+It is a stochastic compartment model of a farrow-to-finish pig herd and examples of using the model to simulate the spread of livestock-associated methicillin-resistant *Staphylococcus aureus* (LA-MRSA) in the herd.
 The package also